Star-shaped acceptability indexes: Introduction

-In Section \ref{sec:raroc} we focus on the widespread performance measure risk-adjusted return in capital (RAROC), which is a ratio between the return, measured as expectation, and a risk measure.
-Such risk measure is typically coherent or convex; this quantity is even used for regulation.
-We make two extensions/generalizations of this functional.
+In Section \ref{sec:ratio}, we explore acceptability indexes based on ratios of reward and risk measures.
+In subsection \ref{sec:raroc}, we focus on the widespread performance measure risk-adjusted return in capital (RAROC), which is a ratio between the return, measured as expectation, and a risk measure.
+We make two extensions/generalizations for this function.
 First, we allow the risk measure in the denominator to be star-shaped.
-Second, we extend the numerator from expectation to some reward measure, which is defined as the negative of some risk measure, enabling us to consider a more conservative estimate for the gain in the numerator.
-We prove a result that assures the generalized RAROC is a star-shaped acceptability index and elucidate its representations.
-We also expose how such a result can be applied to a usual financial problem of portfolio selection.

-In Section \ref{sec:GLR} we explore another reward/risk criterion in the form of a ratio acting as a performance measure.
-It is the gain-loss ratio (GLR), a ratio between the expectation of both positive and negative parts, that \cite{Bernardo2000} propose as an alternative to the Sharpe ratio, whose extreme high values lead to quasi-arbitrage, also known as a good deal.
-Its usual form is a coherent acceptability index that can be represented under expectiles.
-See \cite{Bellini2014}, \cite{Bellini2015} and \cite{Rossello2022} for a comprehensive study.
-We thus consider a related acceptability formulation for the GLR that is not quasi-concave but is a star-shaped acceptability index.
-We then propose to generalize this version of GLR similarly to that for RAROC since it brings the possibility of considering a more conservative value for gain and loss in both numerator and denominator.
-We also explore the properties and representations of this acceptability index.

-In Section \ref{sec:Dev} we consider another possibility for a ratio that is the one between reward and deviation measures, in the sense of \cite{Rockafellar2006}, \cite{Rockafellar2013} and \cite{Righi2018a}.
-Such functionals measure dispersion, where the most common functional in this class is the variance/standard deviation, which with expectation as a reward in numerator leads to the Sharpe ratio.
-However, such kind of structure lacks monotonicity.
-Hence, it does not fit the framework of acceptability indexes we consider.
-In this sense, \cite{Zhitlukhin2021} considers a monotone version of the Sharpe ratio.
-We then extend this approach into our framework of star-shaped acceptability indexes by allowing a star-shaped reward in the numerator and a deviation in the denominator.
-We must consider three cases for the ratio value to refine financial reasoning since deviations do not take negative values.
-We then study the properties and representations for this ratio.
+Second, we extend the numerator from expectation to some reward measure, defined as the negative of some risk measure.
+In subsection \ref{sec:GLR} we explore another reward/risk criterion: a ratio acting as a performance measure.
+The gain-loss ratio (GLR), a ratio between the expectation of both positive and negative parts, that \cite{Bernardo2000} propose as an alternative to the Sharpe ratio, which can lead to good deals.
+We consider a related acceptability formulation for the GLR that is not quasi-concave but a star-shaped acceptability index.
+In subsection \ref{sec:Dev}, we consider another possibility for a ratio that is the one between reward and deviation measures, in the sense of \cite{Rockafellar2006}, \cite{Rockafellar2013} and \cite{Righi2018a}.
+Such a structure lacks monotonicity. \cite{Zhitlukhin2021} considers a monotone version of the Sharpe ratio, which we then extend this approach into our framework of star-shaped acceptability indexes by allowing a star-shaped reward in the numerator and a deviation in the denominator.